Kron4ek/Conty/README.md

 * Compressed into squashfs, so it takes much less disk space than unpacked containers.
 * Contains many libraries and packages so it can run almost everything.
-And you don't need to install anything on your main (host) system.
-You can even run 32-bit applications on pure 64-bit systems.
+And you don't need to install anything on your main (host) system. **You can even run 32-bit applications on pure 64-bit systems**.
 * Based on Arch Linux, so it contains latest software, including latest videodrivers.
 * Almost completely seamless experience.
 All applcations that you run